reactive-python/reactpy-django/docs/how-to-use/render-view.md

 ???+ summary

-    Render the template with a view.
+    Select your template containing an IDOM component, and render it using a Django view.

 ---